CruelSundew/Township-tale-string-tools/README.md

 # Township-tale-string-tools
 **STRINGS CANNOT BE SPAWNED ON QUEST**

-A set of tools that can be used for creating strings and info relating how to install them
+A set of tools that can be used for creating strings

-Also contains some info about my township tale stuff/projects
+Also explains how to install these tools

+## About me

+Im currently working on making a youtube covering the topic of strings

+however i cant garentee that it will be done soon if ever lol